5 Self-Care Resolutions For A More Grounded Year

-What would it look like to ease into the year, to give ourselves permission to move slowly and be thoughtful about our resolutions?
-What would it mean, for our society and for our own personal wellbeing, to throw out all expectations along with the lofty resolutions (we’re talking detoxes, weight-loss plans, goals to grow our social audience and bank accounts) we’ve adopted so many times before?
+What would it look like to ease into the year then, to give ourselves permission to move slowly and be thoughtful about our resolutions instead?
+What would it mean for our society and for our well-being to throw out all expectations along with the lofty resolutions (we’re talking detoxes, weight-loss plans, goals to grow our social audience and bank accounts) we’ve adopted so many times before?

 As a creative, committing to practicing a morning or evening routine can, at times, feel constraining.
 I’ve found myself straying from routine on more than one occasion solely out of fear that the repetition will become obstructive and boring.

-Wherever you’re at and whatever relational needs you may have at the beginning of this year, keep seeking out connection and friendships.
-Life is an astounding and beautiful journey, but it can often be lonely.
-I’d be lying if I said I didn’t struggle with this.
-Living in London as an introvert, it can be more convenient to check-out and pretend I’m not isolating myself for fear of rejection.
+Life is an astounding and beautiful journey, but it can often be lonely and isolating, especially in the past few years.
+Living in the city as an introvert, it can be more convenient to check out and pretend I’m not isolating myself for fear of rejection.
 But as Maya Angelou so brilliantly put it, “We need each other as we need the earth we share.”
+Wherever you’re at and whatever relational needs you may have at the beginning of this year, keep seeking out connections and friendships.
 Let’s keep investing in one another this year.
 And let’s also make sure we’re creating environments where everyone feels they have a seat at the table.

-4. Choose to Speak Up For Ourselves—And Others
+4. Choose To Speak Up For Yourself—And Others

-If you didn’t get a chance to read Celeste’s powerful piece on learning to speak up for herself, add it to your reading list.
-And then meditate on what it means to use your own voice.
-To stand behind your words and grant yourself permission to take up space, to belong.
-Your voice is valid.
+One of my biggest resolution for the new year?
+Believing my voice and experiences are valid—which is easier said than done.
+To stand behind your words and grant yourself permission to take up space and belong can feel scary, but it’s so important too.
 Not the words you say or how you say them, but your voice.
 You, as a person, are worthy of existing, of speaking, of feeling, of experiencing.
 You belong, period.